Posted by: Northwest Eye in General on September 14, 2025

 Northwest Eye: Expert Care for Subconjunctival Hemorrhage

-With over 50 years of expertise, Northwest Eye is proud to be a leading eye care provider in Minnetonka, Minnesota.
-We understand that eye issues can be concerning, particularly conditions like bleeding that can cause blood in the white of the eye beneath the conjunctiva.
-This common disorder, which occurs when a conjunctival vessel ruptures and results in blood in the white of the eye, affects approximately 1 in 167 individuals annually in East Asia.
+With over 50 years of expertise, Northwest Eye is proud to be a leader in Minnetonka, Minnesota.
+We understand that eye issues can be concerning, particularly conditions like bleeding that can cause discomfort beneath the conjunctiva.
+This common disorder, which occurs when a blood vessel ruptures and results in bleeding, affects approximately 1 in 167 individuals annually in East Asia.

 Common Causes of Subconjunctival Hemorrhage